 The reader counts the number of recovered RN 16s replies in the “Reply Counter”.

-The reader recognizes whether one of these replies is a conventional pilot or not by checking if one of the collided pilots is P1(the conventional one) in table 6.1.
+The reader recognizes whether one of these replies is a conventional pilot or not by checking if one of the collided pilots is P1(the conventional one) in Table 6.1.
 If yes, the reader considers it as conventional tag.

 Afterwards, the reader starts acknowledging the collided tags successively or- dering them from the weakest to the strongest reply.
 The “Reply Counter” counts down with each received EPC from a tag.
 Then, it sends successive “Acknowledgment” commands until the “Reply Counter” reaches zero.
 Figure